JAlcocerT/serverless-invoices/Deploy_to_CF.md

 ```

 ## 1) Build the app

-You can build with Node locally or using Docker.
+You can build with Node locally or alternatively, using Docker.

 - Local build:

 ```bash
 npm install
 npm run build